AlexMooney/ascendant_tools/README.md

 Options:
   -p, --population INTEGER  Population to draw from (default 1,000,000) --expected_pop            Don't randomize the total number of Ascendants.
+  -a, --ascendants INTEGER  Generate a fixed number of Ascendants.
   --seed TEXT               Override the RNG seed.
   --help                    Show this message and exit.